 ~ Kristabeth Atwood, Founder of Rites of Passage, LLC

 When facing a terminal diagnosis or nearing the end-of-life, individuals may wish to take stock, reach out to loved ones, reflect on their legacy, and put the finishing touches on final plans.
 Our End-of-Life Preparation package is specially designed for those nearing death.
-We will walk with you (or your loved one) through the process of approaching and accepting death by providing spiritual care and practical support.
+We will walk with you (or your loved one) through the process of approaching and accepting death by providing spiritual and practical support.
 We will work with you on your ethical will, guide you in a life review, and design and officiate a personalized living wake, as well as support you in designing your funeral or memorial service and writing your obituary.

 Subscribe to our Newsletter here.